JohnENoonan/reSizem/README.md

 ## To Do
 * More extensive testing
 * Fully implement resizing to decrease file size
-* Improve error handeling and input suggestions
+* Improve error handling and input suggestions